ValiMail/arc_test_suite/README.md

 * The ARC-Seal tag set will be exactly - (a, b, cv, d, i, s, t)
 * The ARC-Message-Signature tag set will be exactly - (a, b, b, bh, d, h, i, s, t)

+We also assume that the signing algorithm is rsa-sha256.

 ## Example Signing Scenario